hsf-training/hsf-training-uproot-webpage/_episodes/05-histograms.md

 exercises: 10
 questions:
  - "How do I fill histograms?"
- - "How do I project/slice/rebin them?"
+ - "What if the input data are jagged?"
- - "How do I plot them?"
+ - "How do I project/slice/rebin pre-filled histograms?"
- - "How do I fit them?"
+ - "How do I fit histograms?"
 objectives:
  - "HERE."
 keypoints: